endemics/concourse-s3-sync/Readme.md

 - `bucket`: the bucket in AWS to sync from/to.

 - `path`: the path in AWS to sync from/to.
+If you want to specify the root of the bucket, set to "".

 - `options`: A list of options for the `aws s3` command.
 See [the aws s3 sync command documentation](http://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) for more information on supported options.